 Excel struggles when data gets more extensive.
 That’s because Excel needs to display all the data all the time!
 This takes considerable computing power and eventually starts to slow down your computer.

-On the other hand, Tableau displays the data directly in a visualized form, such as a bar chart, map, scatter plot, and more.
-This is computationally more efficient as you don’t need to display every point and allows you to handle a LARGE amount of data.
+On the other hand, Tableau displays the data directly in a visualized form, such as a bar chart, map, scatter plot, etc. This is computationally more efficient as you don’t need to display every point and allows you to handle a LARGE amount of data.
 The most significant data connection I ever saw was 4.3 Billion rows of data connected to a Cloud Server on the other side of the planet!!

 Tableau does exploration much better than Excel by having interactive dashboards.
-For example, say you have three visualizations; a map of countries, a pie chart of shipping status, and a bar chart of products sold.
+For example, you have three visualizations; a map of countries, a pie chart of shipping status, and a bar chart of products sold.

 A deep dive in Tableau is done by clicking directly on which country you’re interested in, followed by a portion of the pie chart such as “shipped on time” and finally which product you’re interested in.
 Each click filters further down into your data—basically multiple filters graphically and intuitively.